Do you want to learn about some of the best smith machine shoulder exercises to include it in your workouts for a stronger, better-looking shoulder.

 Smith rear delts row is a great exercise that works your rear deltoid and middle back, and to a lesser degree, it also targets the biceps, shoulders, and traps.

-If you haven’t tried this exercise before, load the bar with a reasonable amount of weight, prioritizing an amount that allows you to stick to proper form rather than trying to lift heavy.
+If you havenโt tried this exercise before, load the bar with a reasonable amount of weight.
+It is important to select a weight that allows you to maintain proper form.

 - Stand up straight while holding a bar using a wide (higher than shoulder width) and overhand (palms facing your body) grip.

-- With slightly bent knees, bend over at the waist so that your chest is parallel with the floor.
+- With slightly bent knees, bend over at the waist so that your chest is parallel to the floor.

-- Lower to the starting position in a controlled manner.
+- Slowly lower to the starting position in a controlled manner.

 Tips